4th of July Cupcakes

 - Add 2-5 drops of the AmeriColor Red soft gel paste to one of the remaining bowls of frosting.
 Mix well to combine the gel and frosting.
 Set aside.

-Step Two: Load the Decorator Bag
+Step Two: How to fill a Decorator Bag with frosting

 - Place the star tip into the bottom of the decorator bag but do not cut the tip off yet.